chandankumar994/DevOps-Mastery/4-Docker/Lab-3.md

 ## Lab-3

-### Create a flask app and run this app into a docler container.
+### Create a flask app and run this app into a docker container.
 (Flast is a micro framework of python).
 Steps:
 - Create a directory `flask-app` using `mkdir flsk-app`.
 - Go to this dir using ` cd flask-app`.